Rolando Villazón - Biography | Deutsche Grammophon

 Biography

 Through his uniquely compelling performances with leading international opera companies and orchestras, Rolando Villazón has firmly established himself as one of the music world’s most critically acclaimed and beloved stars.
-He is among the most versatile artists alive today, maintaining successful careers as a stage director, novelist and TV personality alongside his on-stage activities.
-His singularly beautiful voice and arresting stage presence have prompted widespread critical praise: The Times has dubbed him “the most charming of today’s divos”, while the Guardian called his artistry “as astonishing as ever, fusing sound, sense and gesture in an uncompromising quest for veracity”.
+He is among the most versatile artists alive today, maintaining successful careers as a stage director, Artistic Director of the Salzburg Mozarteum Foundation’s annual Mozart Week, TV/radio presenter and novelist, in addition to his on‑stage activities.

-In 1999, Villazón won several top prizes at Plácido Domingo’s Operalia Competition and burst on to the international music scene.
-He has subsequently performed on all the world’s important stages.
-His signature roles include Alfredo in La traviata, Des Grieux in Manon, the Duke in Rigoletto, Nemorino in L’elisir d’amore and the title role in Werther, along with Gounod’s Roméo and Faust, Offenbach’s Hoffmann, Puccini’s Rodolfo (La Bohème), Tchaikovsky’s Lensky (Eugene Onegin) and Verdi’s Don Carlo.
+Born in Mexico City, Villazón studied at Mexico’s National Conservatory before winning places on the junior programmes of Pittsburgh Opera and San Francisco Opera.
+In 1999, he burst on to the international music scene after winning several top prizes at Plácido Domingo’s Operalia Competition.
+He went on to star on all the world’s most important opera stages, his signature roles including Alfredo in La traviata, Des Grieux in Manon, the Duke in Rigoletto, Nemorino in L’elisir d’amore and the title role in Werther, along with Gounod’s Roméo and Faust, Offenbach’s Hoffmann, Puccini’s Rodolfo (La Bohème), Tchaikovsky’s Lensky (Eugene Onegin) and Verdi’s Don Carlo.

-Both on stage and in the recording studio, Mozart has come to occupy a central place in Villazón’s career.
-His Mozart performances have included the title role in Lucio Silla in Salzburg and Bremen; Alessandro in Il re pastore in Zurich, Salzburg, Vienna, Barcelona, Lucerne and Paris; Don Ottavio in Don Giovanni in Berlin, Vienna and at Covent Garden (as well as on tour to Japan); and Ferrando in Così fan tutte at La Scala, Milan.
-At the Festspielhaus Baden-Baden he has sung Don Ottavio, Ferrando, Belmonte (Die Entführung aus dem Serail), Basilio (Le nozze di Figaro), the title role in La clemenza di Tito and, in a first foray into the baritone repertoire, Papageno (Die Zauberflöte) – all recorded live for release on Deutsche Grammophon.
-In 2017, Villazón was named artistic director of the Salzburg Mozarteum Foundation’s annual Mozart Week, with a contract initially running until 2023.
-This year’s acclaimed festival, his second at the helm, featured over fifty events.
+Both on stage and in the recording studio, Mozart has occupied a central place in Villazón’s career.
+The singer’s Mozart performances have included the title role in Lucio Silla; Alessandro in Il re pastore; Don Ottavio in Don Giovanni and Ferrando in Così fan tutte.
+His Festspielhaus Baden-Baden performances as Don Ottavio, Ferrando, Belmonte (Die Entführung aus dem Serail), Basilio (Le nozze di Figaro), the title role in La clemenza di Tito and, in a first foray into the baritone repertoire, Papageno (Die Zauberflöte) were all recorded live for release on Deutsche Grammophon.

-As further proof of his versatility, in 2010 and 2011 Villazón served as mentor and juror of the UK’s Popstar to Operastar.
-He regularly presents TV programmes for the BBC and for German broadcaster ZDF, for whom he co-hosted the ECHO Klassik Awards for four years running from 2012, as well as fronting a number of cultural programmes, and he is the host of ARTE’s Stars von Morgen.
-He is also an accomplished writer – his debut novel Malabares appeared in Spain and Mexico in 2013 and in German translation a year later.
-This was followed by Lebenskünstler, published in German in 2017, while his third novel, Amadeus auf dem Fahrrad, appears in German in June 2020.
+As further proof of his versatility, in 2010/2011 Villazón served as mentor and juror of the UK’s Popstar to Operastar.
+He has presented TV programmes for the BBC and ZDF, for whom he co-hosted the ECHO Klassik Awards for four years running, as well as fronting a number of cultural programmes, and was the host of ARTE’s Stars von Morgen.
+He has also presented programmes on France’s Radio Classique and hosts Furioso!
+Die Rolando Villazón Show on Germany’s Klassik Radio.
+His debut novel Malabares appeared in Spain and Mexico in 2013 and in German translation a year later.
+This was followed by Lebenskünstler (2017), and Amadeus auf dem Fahrrad (2020).

 Follow Deutsche Grammophon online